 You may find that the most expensive option isn’t even necessary for how you plan to use the griddle, and you can save some money getting one that costs less and accomplishes everything you want it to.

-You can get a perfect griddle in the $100-$200 range, but there are also some great griddles available that can run you $300 and up, like my favorite, the Blackstone 36 inch griddle.
+You can get a perfect griddle in the $100-$200 range.
+Still, there are also some great griddles available that can run you $300 and up, like my favorite, the Blackstone 36″ griddle.
+As great as the Blackstone 36″ with air fryer model is, it costs nearly $600.
+AS you can see, there’s a wide range of pricing among gas griddle models.

 Prices go even higher if you’re looking at commercial-grade griddles, so determine the highest amount you’re willing to spend and look at griddles below that price.
-Don’t be scared off of less expensive griddles.
+Don’t be scared off of less expensive griddles, though.

 There are plenty of excellent options available with the same quality of more pricey models.
 The difference in cost may be due to the size or features rather than being a lower quality product.